roberts98/cubetive/.ai/ui-plan.md

 - Clear explanation of public profile visibility (modal with preview)
 - Username uniqueness validation on blur (API check)
 - Password change requires current password (prevent session hijacking)
-- Email change triggers reverification (security as per US-005)
+- Email is displayed as read-only (cannot be changed by users)
 - Delete account requires typing "DELETE" to confirm (prevent accidents)
 - All settings saved with explicit save button (no auto-save for account changes)
 - Toast notifications for successful changes